JuliaCon/www.juliacon.org/2024/venue.md

 **Note:** Keep in mind that trains in the Netherlands don't run at night and stop operating earlier during the weekends, so plan your Amsterdam trip accordingly.

-### Accomodation options
+### Accommodation options

-Here is a short list of possible accomodation options within close range to the venue, but Eindhoven provides a wide range of possible options, different hotels on [Booking.com](https://www.booking.com) or rooms on [AirBnb](https://www.airbnb.com).
+Here is a short list of possible accommodation options within close range to the venue, but Eindhoven provides a wide range of possible options, different hotels on [Booking.com](https://www.booking.com) or rooms on [AirBnb](https://www.airbnb.com).

 - [Hotel The Match, Kleine berg 43, 5611 JS](https://maps.app.goo.gl/95DzfpvPdq9q4dYC7)
 - [Holiday Inn, Veldmaarschalk Montgomerylaan 1, 5612 BA](https://maps.app.goo.gl/4zVuFPZximoqZP6L9)